Glenahulla National School

 - In investigating and dealing with bullying, the class teacher will exercise his/her professional judgement to determine whether bullying has occurred and how best the situation might be resolved;

 - All staff members will be made aware of any bullying allegations/ incidents and will document any incidents on Aladdin (tagging relevant students).
 Class teacher to be informed of any documented incidents.

 Where possible, incidents should be investigated outside the classroom situation to ensure the privacy of all involved.
 If necessary another teacher may be present when carrying out an investigation.
 All interviews should be conducted with sensitivity and with due regard to the rights of all pupils concerned.
 If a group is involved, each member should be interviewed individually at first.

 All reports of bullying must be investigated and dealt with by the relevant teacher.
-The relevant teacher must keep a written record of the reports, the actions taken and any discussions with those involved regarding same.
+The relevant teacher must keep a written record of the reports on Aladdin, the actions taken and any discussions with those involved regarding same.
 (Incident Report Form – Appendix 3).